 Call for Papers

-The theme of the Society's conference in 2020 is: The Embodied Worshipper: Liturgy, Worship, Bodies and the Senses
+The theme of the Society's conference in 2020 was to have been : The Embodied Worshipper: Liturgy, Worship, Bodies and the Senses

 At our 2020 conference, SLS will be exploring the relationship between liturgy, worship and embodiment, broadly understood.